Hinjitsukan

 Google Maps

-Hinjitsukan is a 5-minute walk from Meoto Iwa or 15 minutes from JR Futaminoura Station.
+Hinjitsukan is a 5-minute walk from Meoto Iwa and a 15-minute walk from JR Futaminoura Station.
 Trains from Iseshi Station take less than 10 minutes and cost 210 yen.
-You can also take the CAN bus and get off at Meoto Iwa Higashiguchi Ise Sea Paradise-mae.
+You can also take the CAN bus and get off at Meoto Iwa Higashiguchi (Ise Sea Paradise-mae).

 Resources